FlipsideCrypto/optimism-models/models/doc_descriptions/delegations/delegation_to_delegate.md

 {% docs delegation_to_delegate %}

-The wallet address of delegate that the delegator is delegating their OP tokens to.
+The address of the delegate that the delegator is delegating OP tokens to.
+This address can be a proxy address or a smart contract.

 {% enddocs %}